Your Therapist

 I’m Ashley Karstunen, a Registered Clinical Counsellor and trauma‑informed depth therapist.
 I support people who feel overwhelmed, stuck, emotionally burdened, or disconnected from themselves, and who are seeking meaningful and lasting change rather than quick fixes.

 My work is grounded in the understanding that healing happens when the whole person is involved—mind, body, emotions, and inner experience.
-I integrate clinical counselling, depth‑oriented and Process Oriented psychotherapy, somatic and nervous‑system regulation based therapy, Clinical EFT (Emotional Freedom Techniques), mindfulness, meditation, and meaning‑centred approaches to support clients in working with stress, trauma, and life transitions at a pace that feels safe and respectful.
+I integrate Clinical Counselling, Depth and Parts based Process Oriented psychotherapy, EMDR (Eye Movement Desensitisation and Reprocessing), Somatic Nervous‑System Regulation and Repair based therapy, Clinical EFT (Emotional Freedom Techniques), Mindfulness, Meditation, and Meaning‑centred Therapy to support clients in working with stress, trauma, and life transitions at a pace that feels safe and respectful.

 Since 2017, I’ve worked across a wide range of mental health and community settings, including non‑government organisations supporting people with lifelong mental health conditions, suicide prevention programs within NSW Health, Carer Gateway, Cancer Council NSW, and most recently within the Victorian university system, supporting students’ mental health and wellbeing.
 Alongside this professional work, I’ve remained actively engaged in community care, particularly within LGBTQ+ communities, and have facilitated mindfulness‑ and contemplative‑based groups in community settings.